 Here at Britannica International School, Budapest, we allocate students to a class based on the following criteria:

 1. Age according to UK schools’ criteria.
+Please see the Class Allocation chart for details.

 2. Academic background (having already completed a specific year in the British system at a previous school for example).